katiehuangx/katiehuangx/README.md

 ## Hi there 🙋🏻‍♀️

-I'm Katie, a Data Analyst and SQL enthusiast from 🇲🇾 Malaysia.
+I'm Katie, a self-taught Data Analyst and SQL enthusiast from 🇲🇾 Malaysia.

 ### ✨ About Me in 30 Secs ✨
 - 👩🏻‍💻 Accounting background + ACCA with 7 years professional experience.